Regional Pacesetting Trials

 Each NASTAR resort and club must have certified pacesetters set the par time for all NASTAR races.

-*Email, NASTAR Registration Number and Resort Name
+To enter: email your NASTAR Registration Number and Resort Name to:

 Regional Trials Info

-*The Regional Pacesetting Trials are not open to the public.
+*The Regional Pacesetting Trials are NOT open to the public.

 8:30am - 9:30am – Check-In, Registration and Race Bib Pick-Up

 10:00am - 11:30pm – Race 1 (wearing warm-ups or work clothes)

 11:30pm - 1:00pm – Race 2 (wearing race suits or without a coat)

 2:00pm - 3:00pm – NASTAR Slalom (stubby gate slalom)